Nutrition and Dietetics (N&D)

 N&D 545.
 Nutrition in Disease Prevention and Wellness.
 3 Credits.

 An exploration of prevention and wellness models specifically designed to decrease the mortality and morbidity of chronic disease in the United States population.
-The course focuses on the involvement of optimal nutritional health in prevention of disease and promotion of wellbeing.
+The course focuses on the involvement of optimal nutrition and health behaviors in prevention of disease and promotion of wellbeing that encompasses a whole person perspective.
 Prerequisite: Admission to the program.
-On demand.
+SS.

 N&D 550.
 Nutrition Education and Program Planning.
 3 Credits.